-Proceeding from our comparison between the observed abundances from GALAH with those output from the Chempy models, we now turn our attention towards analysing the resulting posterior distributions of the model parameters we fit.
-We recall that we have modelled an old, intermediate, and young sample of stellar populations in nine different chemical cells, yielding a total of twenty-seven posterior distributions of the model parameters fitted (namely, the $\alpha_{\mathrm{IMF}}$, log$_{10}$(SNIa), log$_{10}$(SFE), and log$_{10}$(SFR$_{\mathrm{peak}}$)).
+Proceeding from our comparison between the observed chemical abundances from GALAH with those predicted from the Chempy models, we now turn our attention towards analysing the resulting posterior distribution values of the GCE model parameters we fit.
+We recall that we have modelled an old, intermediate, and young sample of stellar populations in nine different chemical cells, yielding a total of twenty-seven posterior distribution values of the model parameters fitted (namely, the $\alpha_{\mathrm{IMF}}$, log$_{10}$(SNIa), log$_{10}$(SFE), and log$_{10}$(SFR$_{\mathrm{peak}}$)).

 We summarise the Chempy parameter outputs in the chemical plane in Figure~\ref{fig:new}.
 This is a striking summary of the variation of each parameter across the chemical plane.
 There are gradients in each parameter at fixed age --across [Fe/H] and [Mg/Fe]--, and across age, at fixed ([Fe/H],[Mg/Fe]).